 Who we share your information with and why

-We only share your information when it is needed and to your benefit, and / or if we are obligated to do that.
+We will only share your information when it is needed and to your benefit and / or if we are obligated to do that.
 We only work with and engage with organisations who can show us they respect your privacy as much as we do.
 If we haven’t already, we will ask them to tell us how they secure your data and how far access to your personal data is restricted.
-We won’t let any of our service providers use your personal data for their own purposed and they can only use the information for the specific reason it is given to them.
+We won’t let any of our service providers use your personal data for their own purposes and they can only use the information for the specific reason it is given to them.

 How we keep your information secure

-We are committed to ensuring that your information is secure.
-Euroterra Greece operates on a “need to know” basis which means that only those who need to access your information will be able to access your data.
+Crystal Waters operates on a “need to know” basis which means that only those who need to access your information will be able to access your data.
 Access restrictions also apply to contractors and other third parties who have a business need to know.
 Everyone who has access to your information have agreed to a duty of confidentiality.